 - The parties and the consultants could agree to engage a single party to carry out the inspections on behalf of each of them.
-This could be the builder, an experienced third-party or a professional engineering surveyor.
+This could be the builder, an experienced third-party (including an independent builder) or a professional engineering surveyor.
 There will be additional costs here and the parties will need to agree how those are shared.

 Each of the above suggestions come with their own limitations and none will be an ideal substitute for in-person inspections augmented with technology.
 For example:

 - Streamed video quality can be poor and suffer technical difficulties or be hampered by poor quality internet connections.